EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

 - include the author name or names where appropriate.
 You can shorten author lists with "`et al.`".
 - if the book is not finished, and is still being worked on, add the "`in process`" notation, as described [below](#in_process).
 - if a resource is restored using the [*Internet Archive's Wayback Machine*](https://web.archive.org) (or similar), add the "`archived`" notation, as described [below](#archived).
 The best versions to use are recent and complete.
+- if a podcast or screencast has not published a new episode in 2 or more years, add the "`last updated`" notation with the most recent publication month and year, as described [below](#last_updated).
 - if an email address or account setup is requested before download is enabled, add language-appropriate notes in parentheses, e.g.: `(email address *requested*, not required)`.